The Gospel of

 Zacchaeus the Revenue Officer

 1And he entered, passing on through Jericho.
 2And behold, there was a man called by the name of Zacchaeus, and he was a revenue officer, and he was rich.
-3And he was trying to see who Jesus was, but being prevented by the crowd, since he was short in stature.
+3And he was trying to see who Jesus was, but was prevented by the crowd, since he was short in stature.
 4And after running on forward ahead, he climbed up onto a sycamore tree, so that he could see him, for he was about to pass that way.

 5And when Jesus arrived to the place, he looked up and said to him, "Hurry down, Zacchaeus, for today I need to stay at your house."